allegro/allegro.tech/_posts/2016-01-31-Managing-Frontend-in-the-microservices-architecture.md

 One of our requirements was mobile platforms support, so we’ve created an Android library for rendering pages in the same way as Web renderer does but using native mobile code.
 When OpBox editor creates a web page he doesn’t have to care about it’s mobile version.
-His page should be available both on website and in mobile app.
+His page should be available both on website and on mobile app.

 This way mobile developers can improve user experience using the same components definitions.
 By the way — now we can update our pages in your phone instantly ;) (without deploying the new version of the mobile app)